mckennapsean/dissertation/content/06-worksheet.md

 breakdown or example of concrete steps to facilitate novices utilizing this framework to walk through their own real-world design process.
-To provide such a framing, we created new teaching materials for the design activity framework, such as visualization design worksheets for each design activity, a lecture on the design process showcased within a real-world project, and resources for learning how to design and sketch visualizations [@mckenna2017a].
+To provide such a framing, we created new teaching materials for the design activity framework, such as a visualization design worksheet for each design activity, a lecture on the design process showcased within a real-world project, and resources for learning how to design and sketch visualizations [@mckenna2017a].